Skip to main content

 Interest areas include:

-1. Identifying specific, clinically relevant, developmentally, culturally appropriate, and validated biomarkers of risk, onset, progression, recovery, and relapse phases of illnesses.
+1. Identifying specific, clinically relevant, life stage appropriate, culturally appropriate, and validated biomarkers of risk, onset, progression, recovery, and relapse phases of illnesses.

 2. Using multiple modalities and standardized methods to identify robust mediators, moderators, and predictors of resilience, illness course, and differential trajectories.